 - Enforce rate approval before billing

 This may feel restrictive at first, but it prevents bad data from entering the system, ensures billing integrity, and supports better forecasting and spend control.
+Better forecasting and spend control depend on accurate underlying data.
+Legal departments that struggle with vendor governance often discover they also lack a reliable spend baseline.
+Without trusted vendor, office, and timekeeper data, legal spend reporting becomes significantly harder to interpret and benchmark.
 It is a cleaner, more controlled environment that prioritizes long term outcomes over short term convenience.

 The Vendor Master Question: Who Owns the Data, and What Are the Tradeoffs?